TakeMeHome™ – a new free HIV/STI home testing program

 What is in place in regards to data security and HIPAA protections?

 We have worked closely with our Compliance Officer, IT, and legal teams to ensure the highest quality data security and HIPAA practices.
-Our lab testing partner, Molecular Testing Labs, has a secure lab portal for STI and lab-processed results and they ensure HIPAA protections are in place for all of their services.
+Our lab testing partner, Molecular Testing Labs (MTL), has a secure lab portal for STI and lab-processed results and they ensure HIPAA protections are in place for all of their services.
 We have a signed BAA in place with MTL that covers all participating jurisdictions.
 Each participating jurisdiction can also find a detailed Business Associate Agreement that refers to our relationship with Health Departments here.

 What areas are currently participating?